 Information for Visiting students

-On arrival, visiting students should report to the Department of Economics at the start of Term 1 or Term 2 to meet with the Teaching and Learning Manager or the Director of Erasmus and Study Abroad programmes.
+On arrival, visiting students should report to the Department of Economics at the start of Term 1 or Term 2 to meet with the Programme Manager or the Director of Erasmus and Study Abroad programmes.

 Our system differs from most continental universities in that the year is split into three terms, each of ten weeks.
 These run October — December, January — March, and April — June.
 Most of the teaching takes place in the first two terms, with examinations taking place in May/June.